thunderbird/webext-docs/changes/beta82.rst

 __ https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts

 * Scripts can also be registered to run automatically on messages being displayed, using the new :doc:`/messageDisplayScripts` API.

+  *This change has been backported to Thunderbird 78.4.0.*

   Again, this works just like the contentScripts API:

   .. code-block:: javascript